geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 Here's the right place to draw that boundary.
 It's all about how to correctly factorize
 this whole big problem into pieces such that the sum of the pieces, if you're familiar with the concept of factor graphs, that's kind of how I think about all this stuff, right?
-You can think about Boolean expressions as these massive things, but if you can take out sub-expressions and put them together with ands and ors, you can make simplified Boolean expressions where the sum's totally less, but...
+You can think about Boolean expressions as these massive things, but if you can take out sub-expressions and put them together with ands and ors, you can make simplified Boolean expressions where the sum's totally less, but..
 you're basically describing a good refactor.
 Yes, I'm describing a good refactor, but this is what I mean about the line count.
-I never...
+I never..
 This is good for everyone here.
 TinyGrad cares about line count.
-I don't care if you put...
+I don't care if you put..
 Some of it's stylistic, and I just kind of like the style where the four loop has the thing on the same line.
 That's just a personal preference.
 But I never want to see seven clauses shoved into a 150-character line.
 That's unreadable.
-Multiple nested fors and...
+Multiple nested fors and..

 **Chenyu** [[00:38:14](https://www.youtube.com/watch?v=Ha4yFviaLps&t=2294)]
 I think we're pretty on board on this.